SU(3) Yang-Mills Hamiltonian in the flux-tube gauge: Strong coupling expansion and glueball dynamics: The spectrum of Yang-Mills quantum mechanics

 Consider the basis of energy eigenstates of the correponding unconstrained harmonic oscillator Schr\"odinger equation orthonormal with respect to the Yang-Mills measure (\ref{qm-measure3})

 Then the matrix elements of the unconstrained Yang-Mills Hamiltonian are given as

 since the kinetic terms $T_{\rm kin}$ are the same for the Yang-Mills and the corresponding harmonic oscillator problem.
 We treat $\omega$ as a variational parameter, which in each symmetry sector can be choose to minimize the lowest eigenvalue of the matrix ${\cal M}$.
-The energy eigenvalues nicely agree with those obtained by Weisz and Ziemann \cite{Weisz and Ziemann} using the constrained functional approach working in unreduced $V$-space.
+The results for the energy eigenvalues and eigenstates obtained in the recent work \cite{pavel2021} considerably improve those obtained by Weisz and Ziemann \cite{Weisz and Ziemann} using the constrained functional approach working in unreduced $V$-space .